Manual Testing - Complete Guide + Best Practices

 Did you know that approximately one-third of companies aim to automate 50% to 75% of their testing procedures?
 However, manual testing still accounts for at least 80% of testing despite advancements in AI and automation.
 So, is manual testing still relevant or something that will be replaced in years to come?

 In this article, we will explore why manual testing remains essential, its role in Agile and DevOps environments, and how it is evolving in software development.
-So, stay tuned to discover the unique value manual testing brings and how to implement it in your QA strategy.
+Stay tuned to discover the unique value manual testing brings and how to implement it in your QA strategy.

 What is Manual Testing?

-Manual testing is an essential component of the software quality assurance (QA) process.
-Within this type of testing, QA developers actively engage with the software just like an end-user would.
+Manual testing is an essential component of the software quality assurance (QA) process and a type of testing in which QA developers actively engage with the software - just like an end-user would.
 The key distinction from automated testing is that it relies on human insights and intervention rather than scripts or automated tools.

 Frame 247